Smutekj/RTSEngine/README.md

 # RTSEngine
 Simple real-time-strategy game engine.
 Does Path-finding of groups of agents on a dynamic constrained Delaunay triangulation.
 Agents can have various sizes but the forces for bigger agents are not very "good-looking" yet.
 Can build buildings and walls with edges poinitng in one of 8 general directions (N,S,W,E,NE,NW,SE,SW).
-Technically, this is a Starcraft 2 clone.
+Technically in terms of pathfinding, this is a Starcraft 2 clone.

 Works on LINUX.
 Will work on Windows once I finish everything.